polimediaupv/paella/doc/adopters/integrate/integrate.md

 ## Paella & OpenEDX

 Paella can be integrated into [edX](https://open.edx.org/) with an XBlock.
 Please go to the [Paella Xblock](https://github.com/polimediaupv/paellaXBlock-v2) project to read how to use it.

-There is a [demo server](http://demo.edx.upv.es/courses/demo/Tests/2014-002/about) where you can view it working.